Activity 3: Socially Responsible Investing

 Explain that your purpose in this activity is to unpack SRI so that participants can explore if and how it might be part of personal and/or congregational financial practices.
 This workshop is not the place to debate SRI in congregational investment policies.
 Suggest appropriate congregational leaders with whom interested participants might study and discuss the issues in more depth after the workshop.

-Distribute Handout 2, Ten Things All UUs Should Know About Socially Responsible Investing.
-Explain that the handout is an abbreviated version of a page on the UUA website.
-Invite volunteers to read each of the ten items.
+Distribute Handout 2, Interfaith Center on Corporate Responsibility and Handout 3, Ten Things All UUs Should Know about Socially Responsible Investing.
+Invite participants to read the handouts.
 Ask if participants have any knowledge or experience with SRI.
 Invite them to briefly share their experiences.

-- How do the principles of SRI as articulated in Handout 2 and the examples of SRI actions in Tim Brennan's essay in Handout 3 refute the commonly held belief that financial performance and social responsibility are in opposition?
+- How do the values and strategies of the Interfaith Center on Corporate Responsibility articulated in Handout 2 and the principles of SRI in Handout 3 refute the commonly held belief that financial performance and social responsibility are in opposition?